Gideonminion/Projects/Traffic_Sign/README.md

 ## Results

-The trained model achieves high accuracy in recognizing the four traffic signs.
-The exact accuracy depends on the training process, but we generally achieve over 90% accuracy.
+The trained model achieves high accuracy in recognizing the four traffic signs, typically exceeding 90% accuracy on our test set.
+Actual accuracy may vary depending on the specific training run and dataset split.

 ## Key Features